algobulls/algobulls_help_site/docs/member/marketplace.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KpnncgSfKXY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This is the Algobulls Platform Marketplace for strategies.
+This is the AlgoBulls Platform Marketplace for strategies.

 Before adding any strategy to your Portfolio, you can search for strategies here, look into the details for each strategy, and view the backtesting reports to evaluate the performance.